 BRAND CREATION: The brand creation process involves articulating your unique value proposition that is rooted in your organisation’s mission, artistic vision, core values and target audience segments, while keeping in mind the ecosystem in which you operate.
 This articulated value proposition drives what your brand stands for, which is the Brand Promise.
 You also define the visual identity of your brand, which includes the brand name, logo & visual aesthetic, and the tone of your communication.

-In this stage you bring your brand to life by delivering artistic experiences, marketing campaigns, and other initiatives to your audiences and stakeholders that align with your mission and value proposition.
+BRAND ACTIVATION: In this stage you bring your brand to life by delivering artistic experiences, marketing campaigns, and other initiatives to your audiences and stakeholders that align with your mission and value proposition.
 You also identify the key communication channels and deliver strategic and pertinent messaging to your audiences.
 While activating your brand, your organisation must specifically focus on communicating the vision, mission, and value proportion to internal teams and key partners, as they are the ambassadors of your brand.

 BRAND GROWTH & SUSTENANCE: Setting goals and having a clear roadmap and consistently delivering on artistic activities and communications, is important for sustaining your brand.
 You also need to periodically seek feedback from audiences and evolve your strategies to keep up with the changing audience expectations in order to keep your brand relevant and alive.